Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "Yup!
 Now, any injuries I gotta know about?
 Bad food one night, maybe Singer was a bit too rough with you?"

 "Feh," Yan grunted dismissively.
 "Impossible.
 No woman can best me!"
 That playful ten’gewek chauvinism came out, which wasn’t as offensive as it might be with humans; their women could *literally* roar.
-"Maybe you worry about *Aleks,* his woman is *strong* I can tell…"
+"Maybe you worry about *Aleks,* his woman is *strong* I can tell..."

 Adam grinned, "you ain’t wrong!"
 Down the list.
 Check, check.
 Check.
 "Good thing you’ve got a new buddy to keep you on your toes."

 As Vemik and Julian were happily matched up, so too were Yan and Alex, who wasn’t there; Adam checked him over yesterday so he could form up with his Niksum.
 They’d become good friends and together were about the only force in the universe that could keep Vemik and Julian properly contained and in their place.
 Necessary skill, that.

 "Yes!
 Very fine young man.
 I teach him very much!
 Learn from him, too."
-Tell-tale tail twitch…
+Tell-tale tail twitch...

 "Maybe I show you!"